National Handball Centre

 The National Handball Centre (Ionad Náisiúnta Liathróid Láimhe) is an indoor handball facility located on the Croke Park campus in Dublin, Ireland.
-It is due to serve as both the national venue for All-Ireland Gaelic handball finals once it opens and as the headquarters of GAA Handball, the sport's national governing body.
+It serves as both the national venue for All-Ireland Gaelic handball finals and as the headquarters of GAA Handball, the sport's national governing body.
 The new centre replaces the old Croke Park Handball Centre that was built in 1970.

-As of January 2022, the centre had yet to be officially opened by GAA Handball, with the COVID-19 Pandemic delaying the centre's final stages of development.
-As of 2022, Ireland's national health service, the Health Service Executive was using the building for COVID-19 testing.

 History

 GAA Handball were granted planning approval in late 2017 to build a National Handball Centre at Croke Park.

 The new National Handball Centre, located at the southeast corner of the stadium on Sackville Avenue, was close to completion as of January 2021, with the final minor stages of building delayed due to the COVID-19 pandemic.
 As of May 2020, the centre was being used for COVID-19 testing by Ireland's national health service, the Health Service Executive.

-As of early 2022, the centre had yet to be officially opened by GAA Handball, the GAA's sister organisation, which governs the sport of Gaelic handball.
+While the centre's official opening was delayed due to both the COVID-19 pandemic as well as the final completion of remaining building works, the centre had a 'soft' opening in December 2021, allowing registered players to book the courts through Croke Park.

+The European 1-Wall Tour "EliteStop" took place in the Centre on Saturday 10 and Sunday 11 December 2022.
+The GAA Handball O%27Neills-sponsored All-Ireland 4-Wall Senior Doubles semi-finals took place on 2 April 2023, with the finals taking place the following weekend.

+The 2023 All Ireland Senior Softball Finals are due to take place on Saturday 17 June 2023 in the 60x30 showcourt in the centre.

 Facilities

-The new centre is planned to contain three 4-Wall handball courts - including a three-sided glass wall show court with amphitheatre style seating for a capacity of 500 spectators, a Softball show court with seating capacity for 200 spectators and three 1-Wall courts.
+The new centre is planned to contain three 4-Wall handball courts - including a three-sided glass wall show court with amphitheatre style seating for a capacity of 500 spectators, a 60x30 show court with seating capacity for 200 spectators and three 1-Wall courts.
 The centre includes offices for GAA Handball staff, a bar and cafe as well as a community centre.

-Official opening

-While the centre's official opening was delayed due to both the COVID-19 pandemic as well as the final completion of remaining building works, the centre had a 'soft' opening in Spring 2022, allowing registered players to book the courts through Croke Park.
-The official opening of the centre was due to take place in December 2022, coinciding with the first ever European 1-Wall Tour "EliteStop" taking place on Saturday–Sunday, 10–11 December 2022.
-The event, organised by the GAA in partnership with the European 1-Wall Tour, was expected to be livestreamed, with the finals broadcast live on Irish television.